How to pack carry-on only for any trip and season

 How to pack carry-on for family travel

-This is everything Sharon, her husband, and two children took on a 3.5 month trip to Europe.
+This is everything a family of four took on a 3.5 month trip to Europe

 There’s no reason families can’t travel carry-on only too.